AlexDeFoc/Future-Unbound/README.md

 ## Getting Started

-To get started with Future Unbound, simply visit the website at [insert website URL here].
+To get started with Future Unbound, simply visit the website at [https://future-unbound.netlify.com].
 From there, you can browse through the different pages and projects, or check out the GitHub repository to get involved with the development of the project.

 ## Contributing